Table of Contents

 - Use software solutions wherever possible to automate processes

-- Negotiate with 3-5 different logistics partners on services provided, rates offered, terms and conditions etc.
+- Negotiate with 3-5 different logistics partners on services provided, transportation rates offered, terms and conditions etc.

 - Check on the nature of order received for your business, frequency, method of payment etc. and finalise 2-3 logistics service providers